Skip to content

 paths = [nodes[path] for path in paths_indices]

-distances = [d / 1e4 for d in distances_raw]
+distances = [d / _SCALE for d in distances_raw]

 else:

-return paths, distances
+return paths_out, distances